Ōtaki, Chiba

-Ōtaki (大多喜町, Ōtaki-machi) is a town located in Chiba Prefecture, Japan.
-The town is known for its association with Edo period general Honda Tadakatsu, and its prominent castle.
+Ōtaki (大多喜町, Ōtaki-machi) is a Japanese town in Chiba Prefecture, Japan.
+The town is known for its association with Edo period general Honda Tadakatsu, and its castle.
 As of 1 January 2019, the town had an estimated population of 8,982 in 3820 households and a population density of 69 persons per km^{2}.
 The total area of the town is 129.87 sqkm, making it the largest of Chiba Prefecture's towns and villages.

 Etymology

 The name of the town of Ōtaki in the Japanese language is composed of three kanji characters: the first, ō (大), meaning "large", the second, ta (多), meaning "many", and the third, ki (喜), meaning "happiness".

 Geography

 Ōtaki is a landlocked town in the center of the Bōsō Peninsula, about 35 kilometers from the prefectural capital at Chiba and 60 to 70 kilometers from central Tokyo.
 The southwest area of Ōtaki is mountainous, with elevations gradually lowering towards the northeast of the town.
 Approximately 70% of Ōtaki is covered by forest.
 The Isumi River flows through the town to the northeast, and in the western part of the town the Yōrō River flows to the north.
 The town extends for about 12 kilometers east to west by about 19 kilometers north to south.